alchemy-2022-summer-backend-demos/dsna-lists-primitives/README.md

 pair stretch 1 | `equal-sides`
 pair stretch 2 | `happy-numbers`

-## Tooling

-For today's work, create a github repo and work in VSCode

-Let's take a couple of minutes to get your document ready!

 ## Strings

 String code challenges usually are array challenges and involve changing the string into an array of letters or words (or both).